This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Body temperature is strongly linked to the sleep regulation mechanism.
 Even for people who are not prone to insomnia, an overheated room can significantly affect their sleep.

 In fact, if you overheat your room, your body will have difficulty lowering its temperature.
-As a result, you'll stay asleep longer, and find it harder to achieve deep sleep and REM sleep, the phases during which your body actually rests.
+As a result, you'll stay asleep longer, and find it harder to achieve deep sleep and REM sleep, the phases during which your body really rests.

-A silk duvet for a warm winter
+A silk comforter for a warm winter

-1. The exceptional properties of silk duvets
+1. The exceptional properties of silk comforters

-2. The 4-season silk duvet
+2. The 4-season silk comforter

 INSERM (Institut National de la Santé Et de la Recherche Médicale)

-Kazue Okamoto-Mizuno and Koh Mizuno, Effects of thermal environment on sleep and circadian rhythm, Journal of Physiological Anthropology, May 31, 2012 ;31(1):14. doi: 10.1186/1880-6805-31-14.
+Kazue Okamoto-Mizuno and Koh Mizuno, Effects of thermal environment on sleep and circadian rhythm, Journal of Physiological Anthropology, May 31, 2012 ;31(1):14. doi: 10.1186/1880-6805-31-14

 Leave a comment